 General Program Requirements

-For this benefit program, you must be a resident of the state of New Mexico.
+For this benefit program, you must be a resident of the state of Wisconsin.

 In order to qualify, you must have an annual household income (before taxes) that is below the following amounts: